Quick Info

 Appearances 4

-In 1984, his ascent of C'Était Demain (8A) set a new level for bouldering in Europe.
+His ascent of C'Était Demain (8A) in 1984 set a new level for bouldering in Europe.
 Coming just a year after L'Abbé Résina (7C), the climb was a significant step up in difficulty.
-Essentially comprising just two hard moves, it is still regarded as a hard 8A and may have only been flashed once, by Dave Graham.
+With its difficulty concentrated into just a couple of hard moves, it is still regarded as a hard 8A and may have only been flashed once (Dave Graham, 2000).

-In 1993 he established Fatman, a contender for the first 8B, whilst his relentless pursuit of quality and difficulty saw him projecting what would later become The Big Island (8C) – a climb that eventually eluded him.
+In 1993 he raised the bar again, establishing Fatman, a contender for the first 8B in the forest.
+His relentless pursuit of both quality and difficulty saw him projecting what would later become The Big Island (8C), though a successful ascent eluded him.

 Success in climbing is just the tip of the iceberg.
 The most important thing for me is how to deal with such an important passion and also the rest of life.
 I am lucky to have had 5 children, and none of them never ever climbed, so at home at least I'm just a human trying to surf on the waves of life.
 This is a way harder than the most difficult boulder I ever climbed.
 [1]